-Of course, when thinking about diarrhea in dogs, worms or other intestinal parasites are often considered.
+Another possibility we often consider worms or other intestinal parasites.
 There are many worms and G.I parasites that commonly infect dogs.
-Roundworms, whipworms, tapeworms, hookworms, coccidia, and giardia are some of the most common parasites seen.
-For cases where G.I parasites are suspected, a routine fecal sample and test can help diagnose.
-Treatment depends on which type of parasite is present then medication can be prescribed that will eliminate the parasites.
+Roundworms, whipworms, tapeworms, hookworms, coccidia, and giardia are some of the most common parasites we see.
+For cases where G.I parasites are suspected, a routine fecal sample and test can help to diagnose them.
+Treatment depends on which type of parasite is present.
+Once the parasites are detected, medication can be prescribed which will eliminate them.

-Unfortunately, there is a final category that must be discussed.
+Unfortunately, there are some cases where the cause of diarrhea is more sinister, and treatment is often difficult.
 This is the category reserved for sick dogs with more serious underlying diseases.
-There are many disease states which can result in diarrhea including intestinal masses, inflammatory bowel disease, certain systemic diseases and conditions and many more.
+There are many diseases which can result in diarrhea, including intestinal masses, inflammatory bowel disease, certain systemic diseases and conditions, and many more.
 Dogs who are systemically ill will likely have other signs including anorexia, weight loss, or lethargy.
-Your veterinarian is best equipped to help diagnose if your dog has a more serious underlying disease state.
+Your veterinarian is best equipped to help diagnose if your dog has a more serious underlying disease.

 Veterinarian For Dogs With Diarrhea

 There are numerous causes of diarrhea.
-While many of these are fairly benign and easy to treat and alleviate, other causes are of much more concern.
+While many of these are fairly benign and easy to treat, other causes are of much more concern.
 If your dog is having diarrhea, we strongly advise that you schedule a visit with a member of our Veterinary Hospital who can determine the cause and discuss the treatment options available.

 Jeffrey Stupine VMD